Buddleja suaveolens

-Buddleja suaveolens is endemic to central Chile, growing mostly in rocky areas along rivers at elevations of 500 – 2,900 m.
-The species was first named and described by Kunth and Bouché in 1845.
+Buddleja suaveolens is a species of flowering plant in the family Scrophulariaceae.
+It is endemic to central Chile, growing mostly in rocky areas along rivers at elevations of 500 – 2,900 m.
+The species was first named and described by Carl Sigismund Kunth and Carl David Bouché in 1845.

 Description

 Buddleja suaveolens is a dioecious shrub 1 – 4 m tall, with grey fissured bark and persistent dead naked branches.
 The young branches are yellow, terete and tomentulose, bearing small sessile, elliptic to oblong subcoriaceous leaves, 0.5 – 3 cm long by 0.2 – 1 cm wide, glabrescent above but tomentose below.
 The yellowish orange leafy inflorescences comprise one terminal and 2 – 7 pairs of heads in the axils of the upper leaves, each head approximately 1 cm in diameter, with 6 – 20 flowers; the corollas 5 mm long.

 The species is considered to be closely related to B. mendozensis.

 Cultivation

 The species is not known to be in cultivation.